How to Crochet Straight Edges Every Time

 How to Keep Crochet Edges Straight

-Second, be aware of your turning chains and into which stitch of the previous row you will place the first stitch of the new row.
+Be aware of your turning chains and into which stitch of the previous row you will place the first stitch of the new row.
 When starting a new row, you will usually create a “turning chain” (one, two or three chain stitches that bring your yarn and hook up to the proper height to begin the new row).

 Counting the Turning Chain as a Stitch